 Relations between the EU and Liberia are based on the EU's partnership agreement with ACP countries – the Cotonou Agreement.
 Liberia has regular talks with the EU on a wide range of issues – regional, political, trade, development, governance, human rights etc.

 EU development aid to Liberia is paid through the European Development Fund (EDF).
 In 2008-13, the country received €223.8m to rehabilitate its basic infrastructure/social services and improve governance.
-The aid was used in line with the approach set out in the EU strategy paper for Liberia .
-For 2014-2020, €279m will be used to support state building, education and energy.
+The aid was used in line with the approach set out in the EU strategy paper for Liberia.
+For 2014-2020, the National Indicative Programm (NIP) , which has been elaborated and agreed with the Liberian Government, €279m are foreseen to support good governance, energy, education and agriculture.
+The EU has also been assisting in the country's recovery from the Ebola crisis.

 In 2013, Liberia's Voluntary Partnership Agreement with the EU – under the FLEGT forestry protection initiative – came into force.
 This aims to improve forest governance and ensure timber exports to Europe are legal and from a certified country of origin.